mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 sequence of small mathematical arguments, each independently verified:

-**The `derivative check: OK` lines prove the symbolic differentiator agrees with numeric reality.** Every derivative — constant, power, product, chain rule, the two power-rule branches, and the four transcendental functions — is compared against a central finite-difference estimate at `x = 0.8`.
+**The `derivative check: OK` lines prove the symbolic differentiator agrees with numeric reality.** Every derivative (constant, power, product, chain rule, the two power-rule branches, and the four transcendental functions) is compared against a central finite-difference estimate at `x = 0.8`.
 If any rule were implemented with a wrong sign or a missing chain factor, that single numeric comparison would catch it.
 The fact that all thirty-one pass is